Rene

 greater is the oxidation surface of the combustion flame.

-BRIEF DESCRIPTION OF THE FIGURES
+DESCRIPTION OF THE FIGURES

-[0051] The present invention will be fully understood on the basis
+[0051] The present invention will be fully understood on the

-the present Invention and wherein:
+do not restrict the present Invention and wherein:

-Figure 1 shows a scheme of a complete longitudinal section
+Figure 1 shows a scheme of a complete longitudinal

-invention, wherein the set of replaceable parts (A) for fuel in
+the present invention, wherein the set of replaceable parts

-a gas state or fuel in a liquid state has been represented, but
+(A) for fuel in a gas state or fuel in a liquid state has been

-without the retaining plate;
+represented, but without the retaining plate;

 Figure 2 shows a scheme of a longitudinal section of the

-device for generating and transmitting heat capable of operating
+device for generating and transmitting heat capable of

-represented, the thermal insulation system has been removed and
+schematically represented, the thermal insulation system has

-the bottom area of the pressurized air chamber (26) has been cut
+been removed and the bottom area of the pressurized air

-in order to allow a greater detail in the rest of the apparatus;
+in the rest of the apparatus;

-Figures 3a, 3b and 3c respectively show a perspective view
+Figures 3a, 3b and 3c respectively show a perspective

-fuel with retaining plate (53)
+liquid fuel with retaining plate (53)

 Figure 4 shows a perspective view of the pressurized air